gracz21/example-taxes/README.md

 # example-taxes
-Exercise for code refactoring on on Modeling and Analysis of IT Systems subject
+Exercise for code refactoring on Modeling and Analysis of IT Systems subject